Estevenson1994/CV/README.md

 -  One year exchange as part of degree.

-#### Altrincham Grammar School for Girls (2005 - 2012)

-- A levels:
-    - A* Mathematics, A Chemistry, A Further Mathematics
-- AS Level:
-    - A Biology
-- GCSE:
-    - A*'s: Chemistry, Biology, Physics, Maths

 ## Experience

 **Semantic Evolution** (June 2017 - November 2018)
 *Data Analyst*
 Semantic Evolution's technology uses artificial intelligence techniques to enable users to efficiently identify, validate and extract their desired information into a consistent, structured format for rapid analysis and integration into their business process.
   -  Quickly developed a deep understanding of the software product and within three months was responsible for project managing two client accounts and providing support to a further five.
   - Liaising with clients to understand their requirements and subsequently using the Semantic extraction platform to build and calibrate data models for their financial products, which enables extraction of relevant data.
   - Testing software and client tools and providing feedback to developers to improve and enrich the product.
   - Independently spend one week onsite with clients in Toronto and Dublin, training them to use the Semantic Evolution software.